-Alex Keble looks at how Pep Guardiola could resolve Manchester City's problems following a fifth consecutive defeat in all competitions.
+Alex Keble looks at how Pep Guardiola could resolve the problems at Manchester City as they go six matches in all competitions without a win.

-The 4-0 defeat to Tottenham Hotspur marks a turning point in Manchester City’s season.
+The 4-0 defeat to Tottenham Hotspur marked a turning point in Manchester City’s season.

 TV Info - Broadcasters

 We are in uncharted waters.
-Not since 1956 has a reigning top-flight champion lost five matches in a row in all competitions.
+Not since 1956 has a reigning top-flight champion lost five matches in a row in all competitions - a run that was halted by a 3-3 draw with Feyenoord on Tuesday as Man City threw away a three-goal lead.
 Pep Guardiola has never lost so many consecutively.

 "We are a bit fragile at the moment," Guardiola admitted after the Spurs loss.